NotTacoz/jacaranda/content/notes/AE/PHYSICS/researchAssignment1.md

 ---
-title: "Medical Physics and Dosimetrey"
+title: "Medical Physics and Dosimetry"
 ---
 ## The use of radioisotopes in therapeutic treatments.
 - The use of radioisotopes is common for diagnostic information about a person's organs and treatment.